Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

 #### Errors

-The errors that the method/function will be able to produce include:
+The errors that the method/function produces include:

 * No properly configured Genus service
 * Unable to send request to Genus service